care1es5/project/Overthewire/Natas/natas1.md

 ![Natas 1](Images/Natas1-2.png)

-In Chrome, you can access view source code until view:
+In Chrome, you can access "view source code":

 ![Natas 1](Images/Natas1-1.png)

-you can use curl:
+you can also use curl:

 curl --user user:password url

-There is the password for the next level:
+There is our password:

 ![Natas 1](Images/Natas1-3.png)